 Upon request, R&A staff review and comment on proposed program narratives submitted by potential grantees to FSGU.
 The focus of R&A comments are in the areas of proposed objectives, goals, and performance measures.
 FSGU staff also request R&A assistance in the development of data reports for proposed programs.
 R&A staff continued to work with FSGU staff responsible for the VAWA and JAIBG funds to develop data reports for grantees that include the federally mandated performance measures.
 This effort will allow federal agencies to improve their reporting of the performance of these grant programs at the state and federal level.
-R&A staff has also assumed responsibility for the computerization of some program performance data and, upon FSGU request, produced program status reports and/or profiles assessing performance over a given period of time.
-[Table 2 (attached) presents FSGU support statistics for the latest state fiscal year quarter.]
+R&A staff has also assumed responsibility for the computerization of some program performance data not only for VAWA and JAIBG, but also ADAA/JAG, VOCA, MVTPC funds.
+Upon FSGU request, staff produce program status reports and/or profiles assessing performance for each of these funding areas over a given period of time.